joshua-dean/dotfiles/README.md

 Certain dotfiles get named accordingly (e.g. with prefix `.personal_`), so they can be included/imported on non-personal machines, _if allowed_.

+It might be useful to put some of these files in their own folder hierarchy.

 ## Conventions
 Most of this content is personal workflow optimizations, so it doesn't follow any strict conventions,